 That’s why property insurance could bail your family out and is an expense that you shouldn’t try to avoid.

 How can you save money on property insurance?

 I know what you’re thinking right now.
-You have enough expenses to worry about and you’re not sure if you could afford property insurance.
+You have enough expenses to worry about, and you’re unsure if you can afford property insurance.
 You don’t have to spend a fortune on insuring your property.
-The beauty of property insurance is that you can customize it to fit your budget and your lifestyle.
+The beauty of property insurance is that you can customize it to fit your budget and lifestyle.
 There are so many different insurance companies and policies out there that you should never feel like you have to settle.

 How can you save money on this expense?

 You don’t have to sign up with the first renter’s insurance policy that you find.
 You can shop around.
 There are so many options out there.
 Additionally, you can obtain a variety of quotes online in minutes.

 You can also customize a property insurance policy to match your lifestyle and budget.
 You can customize every aspect of an insurance policy with a decent company.

 When you shop around for a renter’s insurance policy, you get to choose your deductible.

 Your deductible is what you pay out of pocket for any claims before the insurance kicks in.
 You pay this first before your insurance company kicks in and starts paying for the damages.

 So, for example, with a $500 deductible, you pay the first $500 of that claim.
 In my case, the damages of my claim were over $20,000, so the $500 wasn’t a big deal.